Pros and Cons of YouTube: A Complete 2026 Guide (Viewers, Creators & Businesses)

 Despite increased moderation efforts, the platform still struggles with the spread of misinformation.
 The recommendation engine can inadvertently create echo chambers, reinforcing a user's existing biases by repeatedly showing them similar content, which remains a significant societal disadvantage of the platform.

 A single YouTube embed is "heavy."
 It requests multiple scripts, fonts, and tracking pixels from Google's servers.
 This bloat can significantly slow down your page load time.
-Since 63% of viewership now comes from mobile devices (RecurPost, 2026), these extra milliseconds can ruin your mobile user experience and hurt your SEO rankings (Core Web Vitals).
+Most of your visitors are on mobile connections where every extra script counts, and Google's Core Web Vitals turn that slowdown into a direct SEO problem.

 Stop leaking traffic and slowing down your pages with heavy embeds.
 SmartVideo gives you the speed of a professional CDN without the ads or distractions.
-See why 10,000+ sites switched to SmartVideo
+See why 3,000+ websites switched to SmartVideo

 The "correct" way to use YouTube depends entirely on who you are and what you're trying to achieve.